-Depending on your child's height, this one-level stool may be too short in general, especially to reach the faucet at the sink.
-However, this may not be a deal-breaker since adults are likely there to supervise.
+Depending on your child's height, this one-level stool may be too short to reach the sink's faucet.
+But, this may not be a deal-breaker since adults are likely there to supervise.
 We recommend this product for families who want an economical, incredibly stable, one-level stool.

 Sharing a stool can be a source of conflict for most siblings.
 Thankfully the Simplay3 Sibling Step Stool brings peace and order.
 This product allows both children to stand on the sturdy stool together.
 The Simplay3 will accommodate children of similar or different heights in a two-sided design.
 On one side, it combines an elevated step and a low step.
 Flip it over, and it becomes a long, same-level step.
 This stool is plastic and does not feature slip-resistant rubber.
 Instead, it has a textured surface.
 With a weight limit of 300 lbs, use this stool as a flat bench for parents next to the tub - a bonus perk.

 The HandyLaundry Step Stool is foldable, portable, and best for families with small bathrooms or kitchens.
-It features a carry handle, and with its flip-open design, it is easy to use.
-This stool offers nearly 9" of height, slightly more than other one-level products in our review.
-Also, it has a slip-resistant dot surface to prevent feet from slipping, plus the anti-skid pads on the feet are adequate.
-When not in use, simply fold this stool up and store it behind a door or under the sink, keeping the floor free of obstacles.
+It features a carry handle, and its flip-open design makes it easy to use.
+This stool is nearly 9", slightly more than other one-level products in our review.
+It has a slip-resistant dot surface to prevent feet from slipping, plus the anti-skid pads on the feet are adequate.
+When not in use, fold this stool and store it behind a door or under the sink, keeping the floor free of obstacles.

 The BabyBjorn Step Stool may be the shortest product in our review, but its sturdiness is mighty.
 This plastic, lightweight, modern stool is available in various colors.
-It has excellent slip-resistant material on top (one of the best in the competition) and anti-skid pads on the base that performs decently when under pressure.
+It has excellent non-slip material on top (one of the best in the competition), and anti-skid pads on the base perform decently when under pressure.

 We worry that this stool lacks the necessary height for children to perform self-care skills, like hand-washing and teeth-brushing at the bathroom sink.
-Also, over time, the white surface with many small squares shows dirt and is a chore to clean.
+Over time, the white surface with many small squares shows dirt and is a chore to clean.
 Luckily, a black surface option is available, which hides the color of dirt.
-With that said, if your child is tall enough to benefit from this stool, this is a sturdy option.
+This is a sturdy option if your child is tall enough.
 However, if your child is younger or short for their age, we do not recommend this product unless you plan on using it to reach lower items.

 Why You Should Trust Us

-Leading our review is Molly Bradac, a Research Analyst at BabyGearLab.
-With over 14 years as a professional Nanny, Molly brings a wealth of expertise and experiences to the world of testing baby gear.
-Toddlerhood is not an unknown territory for Molly, teaching most of her charges self-care skills, like hand-washing, teeth brushing, and toilet training, plus including them in kitchen activities that require reaching the countertop.
-All of these activities involve a step stool, and there is no doubt that Molly can tell you what works and what does not.
-Also contributing to our review are little testers Max (18-months), Annie (22-months), and Eliza (4-years-old).
+Supervising and leading our review is Molly Bradac, Senior Review Editor and Nanny with nearly 14 years of childcare experience, bringing a wealth of knowledge and expertise to BabyGearLab.
+Toddlerhood is no unknown territory for Molly as she often teaches children self-care skills, like hand-washing, teeth brushing, toilet training, and more, which require using a step stool to reach heights.
+So, there is no doubt that Molly can tell you what works.
+Also contributing to our review are little testers.
 We appreciate their involvement as it allows us to analyze our metrics from a child's perspective.
 We purchased each product, completed hands-on testing, and side-by-side comparisons to assess performance for our review.